-- The city consists of locations that are connected by a transport technology. - Workers and non-working agents consume a final good and floor space and value residential amenities depending on their family type f and occupation o. - Workers choose where to live and work, while non-workers only do the first. - Firms use labour and floor space as inputs to produce a freely tradable good. - In production, workers are perfectly substitutable across family type, but not across skill and age groups. - Floor space is produced using capital and land and optimally allocated. - For simplicity the city is closed and contains a fixed total population. - All markets are competitive.
+- The city consists of locations that are connected by a transport technology. - Workers and non-working agents consume a final good and floor space and value residential amenities depending on their family type f and occupation o. - Workers choose where to live and work, while non-workers only do the first. - Firms use labour and floor space as inputs to produce a freely tradable good. - In production, workers are perfectly substitutable across family type, but not across skill and age groups. - Floor space is produced using capital and land and optimally allocated. - City is closed (worker group endowment is forcing variable in counterfactuals). - All markets are competitive.